vinejs/vinejs.dev/content/docs/types/accepted.md

+---
+summary: A special data-type to validate HTML checkboxes
+---

 # Accepted type

 The `accepted` schema type is a special type you may use with HTML checkboxes.
 Please read the [HTML forms and surprises](../guides/html_forms_and_surprises.md#checkboxes-are-not-booleans) guide to learn about the serialization behavior of the `<input type="checkbox">` element.